-Founder's Scholarship pays to a select group of recipients up to \$5000 per semester for those living in College housing or up to \$4000 per semester for commuter students.
-This four-year scholarship is awarded to freshmen completing an admissions application for one of Williams' academic programs, having a minimum composite score of 28 on the ACT, and a minimum high school GPA of 3.25.
-The scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study the first four semesters at Williams.
+Founder's Scholarship pays to a select group of recipients up to \$6000 per semester for those living in University housing or up to \$5000 per semester for commuter students.
+This four-year scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study the first four semesters at Williams.
 Thereafter, a cumulative GPA of 2.5 will be required to retain this scholarship.

-Heritage Scholarship pays to a select group of recipients up to \$4000 per semester for those living in College housing or up to \$3,000 per semester for commuter students.
-This four-year scholarship is awarded to freshmen completing an admissions application for one of Williams' academic programs, having a minimum composite score of 28 on the ACT, and a minimum high school GPA pf 3.25.
-The scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study the first four semesters at Williams.
+Heritage Scholarship pays to a select group of recipients up to \$5000 per semester for those living in University housing or up to \$4,000 per semester for commuter students.
+This four-year scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study the first four semesters at Williams.
 Thereafter, a cumulative GPA of 2.5 will be required to retain this scholarship.

-President's Elite Scholarship pays to a select group of recipients up to \$3,000 per semester for those living in College housing or up to \$2,700 per semester for commuter students.
-This four-year scholarship is awarded to freshmen completing an admissions application for one of Williams' academic programs, having a composite score of 28 on the ACT, and having a minimum high school GPA of 3.25.
-The scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study for the first four semesters at Williams.
+President's Elite Scholarship pays to a select group of recipients up to \$4,000 per semester for those living in University housing or up to \$3,700 per semester for commuter students.
+This four-year scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study for the first four semesters at Williams.
 Thereafter, a cumulative GPA of 2.5 will be required to retain this scholarship.